jg-rp/json-p3/docs/docs/guides/jsonpath-extra.md

 $.users[?@.score == 86].~
 ```

-Output using example data from the [previous page](./jsonpath-syntax.md):
+Using example data from the [previous page](./jsonpath-syntax.md) we get the following results.

 ```json
 ["name", "score", "admin"]
 ```

-When applied to an array or primitive value, the keys selector select nothing.
+When applied to an array or primitive value, the keys selector selects nothing.

 :::warning
 Creating a [JSON Pointer](./json-pointer.md) from a [`JSONPathNode`](../api/classes/jsonpath.JSONPathNode.md#topointer) built using the keys selector will result in an unresolvable pointer.
 JSON Pointer does not support pointing to property names.